 - Copy the syxg50.dll from the yamaha_syxg50_vsti.7z into any directory.

-- Open VST MIDI Driver settings, click “Load VSTi” button and choose syxg50.dll.
+- Open VSTi MIDI Driver settings, click “Load VSTi” button and choose the syxg50.dll.

-- In the Advanced tab choose “VST MIDI synth” as the default MIDI synth.
+- Open MIDI Mapper, choose “VST MIDI synth” as the default MIDI synth.

 - Ready!
 Now Yamaha S-YXG50 VSTi will be used as the default system MIDI synth.